Working groups at the IOBM

 Divisional head

 Prof. Dr. rer. nat.
-Sandra Pohl
+Sandra Paradies

 The research group “Skeletal pathobiochemistry” aims to understand the molecular mechanisms balancing skeletal matrix synthesis and degradation and to elucidate the pathophysiological basis of genetically inherited skeletal disorders in childhood.
 Pursuing these goals, we study mouse and cell-based models of the diseases as well as patient material by the use of combined methods from biochemistry, molecular and cell biology as well as histology and immunhistochemistry in tight collaboration with various research groups both within and beyond IOBM.